-VHF has completed a new documentary mini-series featuring local projects that showcase the sustainable possibilities of older buildings.
+VHF has created a documentary mini-series featuring local projects that showcase the sustainable possibilities of older buildings.
 Highlighting creativity and ingenuity, the films show three methods that were used to preserve heritage while creating practical spaces for a modern city.

 With funding from Telus, each part in the documentary film series is based on a case study completed by VHF intern Samuel McFaul.
 With the assistance of talented local filmmakers, the resulting mini-series looks at three Vancouver projects that highlight the interplay of sustainability, heritage and community.
 The documentaries take an in-depth look at the restoration and infill project at the Gow Block, an energy efficient renovation of a Vancouver Special, and a lane home built behind a heritage home in Grandview-Woodlands.
 The films include interviews with the building owners, project details from contractors and insight from heritage professionals and historians.